 American Red Cross Courses

-In conjunction with the American Red Cross, USF Campus Recreation offers several certification courses throughout the year.
+In conjunction with the American Red Cross, USF Recreation & Wellness offers several certification courses throughout the year.
 All of our courses are available to the public and are held at the main Campus Recreation Center indoor pool.
 Please see below for available courses and dates.
 All visitors must obtain a parking pass.

 The purpose of the American Red Cross Lifeguard course is to teach you the skills needed to help prevent and respond to aquatic emergencies.
 This includes land and water rescue skills, as well as first aid and CPR.
 As a professional rescuer with a legal responsibility to act in an emergency, you must be self-disciplined and confident in your knowledge and skills.
 You need to have solid public relations, customer service and conflict resolution skills.
 In addition, you must be willing to be a leader and a good team member.
 Being a lifeguard requires maturity, professionalism and competence in specialized rescue techniques.